vtex/vtex-courses/courses/store-block/02_component/en.md

     > Which theme should I use?

-    In this tutorial, one is going to use `vtex.store-theme`, which can be cloned by running this command in your terminal.
+    In case of already having a theme from the previous courses, you can use it.
+However, if you do not have one, you can use `vtex.store-theme`, which can be cloned by running this command in your terminal.

     ```
     git clone https://github.com/vtex-apps/store-theme.git
     ```

-    It can be cloned in a folder of your preference, but not inside the app's directory that you're developing.
+    > Note: It can be cloned in a folder of your preference, but not inside the app's directory that you're developing.

     Now, to avoid conflicts, go to your terminal and unlink any theme or apps you have linked
     ```